-When you're planning a vacation with children, finding a family-friendly destination can be a challenge, but cities along the Gulf Coast offer plenty for kids to do, including going to these great beaches.
+When you're planning a vacation with children, finding a family-friendly destination can be a challenge, but cities along the Gulf Coast offer plenty for kids to do—both on and off the beach.

-From Destin, Florida to Padre Island in Texas, cities along the Gulf of Mexico offer year-round warm weather, kid-friendly attractions, and plenty of outdoor adventures appropriate for the whole family.
-Book your hotel accommodations and any event tickets well in advance so that your family doesn't miss out on any of the fun.
+From Destin, Florida to Padre Island in Texas, these towns along the Gulf of Mexico offer year-round warm weather, kid-friendly attractions, and plenty of outdoor adventures appropriate for the whole family.

 With sand like powdered sugar and the brilliant turquoise Gulf of Mexico, Destin is a gem on the Emerald Coast.
 Located in the northwestern part of the state just a few miles outside of Pensacola, Destin offers a bit of a quieter vacation than the nearby college town.

-Destin is home to a number of golf courses, relaxed hotels, nature trails, and some of the best beaches in the Panhandle without the college-age party crowd of Panama or Pensacola.
-You won't have to worry about too many wild nights in Destin, but it does have a nightlife scene as well.
+Destin is home to a number of golf courses, hotels, nature trails, and some of the best beaches in the Panhandle—without the college-age party crowd of Panama or Pensacola.
+You won't have to worry about Spring Breakers out for a wild night in Destin encroaching on family time, but the city does have a nightlife scene that adults will enjoy.

 St. George Island, Florida